alice-rami/alice-rami/README.md

    - Next

 - 🔭 I’m currently working on:
-   - A cooler version of the Stellar Burgers app
+   - The new version of the Stellar Burgers app

 - **Toolbox**
 <div style="display: flex;">